mitano-17/Covid-And-Data-Structures/README.md

 # Covid-And-Data-Structures
-A C application utilizing data structures such as arrays and structures, as well as techniques like binary search and reading/storing on files using historial COVID-19 data.
+A C application utilizing data structures such as arrays and structures, as well as advanced techniques such as typedef, string variables, and macro using historial COVID-19 data.